Iowa State Cyclones men's basketball: Steve Prohm era (2015–2021)

 On June 8, 2015, Iowa State announced that Steve Prohm, previously the head coach at Murray State for four seasons, would become the 20th head coach of the Cyclones.
 After the departure of Fred Hoiberg, Prohm retained Assistant Coach T.J.
-Otzelberger and Assistant Coach Director of Basketball Operations Micah Byars on his staff, while making the additions of Assistant Coach William Small (formerly under Prohm as an assistant at Murray State), Assistant Coach Daniyal Robinson (formerly on staff at Loyola (IL)), and Special Assistant to the Head Coach Neill Berry, who was previously on staff at High Point, and played for Prohm in college at Southeastern Louisiana.
+Otzelberger and Assistant Coach Director of Basketball Operations Micah Byars on his staff, while making the additions of Assistant Coach William Small (formerly under Prohm as an assistant at Murray State), Assistant Coach Daniyal Robinson (formerly on staff at Loyola Chicago), and Special Assistant to the Head Coach Neill Berry, who was previously on staff at High Point and played for Prohm in college at Southeastern Louisiana.
 Prohm's first season was a success with a few bumps along the way.
-The Cyclones finished the regular season 10–8 in conference play and 21–10 overall, this included wins over No. 1 Oklahoma and No. 4 Kansas.
+The Cyclones finished the regular season 10–8 in conference play and 21–10 overall; this included wins over No. 1 Oklahoma and No. 4 Kansas.
 The Cyclones then received a No. 4 seed in the NCAA tournament.
-After wins over Iona and Arkansas–Little Rock they advanced to the Sweet Sixteen where they lost to Virginia.
-After the conclusion of the season Otzelberger accepted the head coaching job at South Dakota State, Neill Berry was promoted to assistant coach.
+After wins over Iona and Arkansas–Little Rock, they advanced to the Sweet Sixteen, where they lost to Virginia.
+After the conclusion of the season, Otzelberger accepted the head coaching job at South Dakota State, and Neill Berry was promoted to assistant coach.

 On February 4, 2017, Iowa State won at No. 3 Kansas, ending the longest active home win streak in NCAA men's college basketball at 54 games.
 Iowa State became the first team to beat Bill Self more than once at Allen Fieldhouse.
 The Cyclones then proceeded to win their third conference tournament title in four years with wins over Oklahoma State, TCU and West Virginia.
-The Cyclones were selected as a five seed in NCAA tournament where they proceeded to beat the University of Nevada in the tournament's second round.
+The Cyclones were selected as a five seed in NCAA tournament, where they proceeded to beat the University of Nevada in the tournament's second round.
 Iowa State then lost to 4-seed Purdue in the round of 32, 80–76.